dokyoonkimlab/hnc-prs-phewas/README.md

 We constructed PRSs for HNSCC, OPC, and OC by using a Bayesian polygenic prediction method, PRS-CS [2], which infers the posterior mean effect size of each variant using the linkage disequilibrium (LD) reference panel and GWAS summary.
 The 1000G Project phase 3 EUR data was used to be the external LD reference panel.
 The posterior SNP effect sizes in PRS-CS were inferred from GAME-ON summary statistics, with default settings, and automatic estimation of the global shrinkage parameter (PRS-CS-auto).
 The individual PRSs were computed from beta coefficients as the weighted sum of the risk alleles by applying PLINK version 1.90 with the –score command [3].

 ### Reference
-Lee, Y. C., Jung, S. H., Shivakumar, M., Cha, S., Park.
-Y. W., … & Kim, D. (2024) Polygenic risk score-based phenome-wide association study of head and neck cancer across two large biobanks.

-[1] Lesseur C, Diergaarde B, Olshan AF, Wünsch-Filho V, Ness AR, Liu G, et al. Genome-wide association analyses identify new susceptibility loci for oral cavity and pharyngeal cancer.
+1. Lesseur C, Diergaarde B, Olshan AF, Wünsch-Filho V, Ness AR, Liu G, et al. Genome-wide association analyses identify new susceptibility loci for oral cavity and pharyngeal cancer.
 Nat Genet.
 2016;48:1544–50.
-[2] Ge T, Chen CY, Ni Y, Feng YCA, Smoller JW.
+2. Ge T, Chen CY, Ni Y, Feng YCA, Smoller JW.
 Polygenic prediction via Bayesian regression and continuous shrinkage priors.
 Nat Commun.
 2019;10:1776.
-[3] Chang CC, Chow CC, Tellier LC, Vattikuti S, Purcell SM, Lee JJ.
+3. Chang CC, Chow CC, Tellier LC, Vattikuti S, Purcell SM, Lee JJ.
 Second-generation PLINK: rising to the challenge of larger and richer datasets.
 GigaScience.
 2015;4:7.